 Studying Physics at Thornton Science Park will place you at the forefront of industry-relevant education while the various companies based on site create a unique environment for interaction through placements and industry-led projects arranged by the Department of Natural Sciences.
 In addition, your final year project will offer you the opportunity to engage in modern advanced experimental and computational topics and will develop your investigative and project management skills.

-If you have any enquiries about this course, please contact the Department of Natural Sciences using these contact details.
+If you have any enquiries about the course content, please use these contact details for Natural Sciences.

 Why Study Physics with us?